 Paul graduated from NAIT in 1996 and worked for Telus for 15 years.
 He held several positions within Telus, all network related, moving from the private line test board dealing with slow speed private line, Datapac and T1 services, to managed operations where he was contracted out to other companies to manage their network and security environments, and finally finishing as manager of the Tech Strategy Labs.

-In general, as a subject matter expert in network security for control systems networks at Enbridge he helps to guide and steer the industrial control systems group to the right technologies in order to create and maintain a safe and reliable controls environment.
-In the day to day he designs network and security environments, support field operations in their trouble shooting, and helps roll out new network and security initiatives such as the cross Canada cybersecurity upgrade of the control systems infrastructure.
+He worked for Enbridge for 6 years as a subject matter expert in control systems network security helping to implement technologies to create and maintain a safe and reliable controls environment.
+In his day to day he designed network and security environments, supported field operations in their trouble shooting, and helped roll out new network and security initiatives such as the cross Canada cybersecurity upgrade of the control systems infrastructure.

 Alarm Management - Arthur Kloc